logzio/logz-docs/_source/user-guide/accounts/unified_variables.md

 These variables are the engine behind [Unified filters](https://docs.logz.io/user-guide/accounts/unified_filters.html), an additional feature that provides a comprehensive overview of your systems and applications.

-<p class="info-box note">Only account admins can create and edit Unified variables.
-Account users can view the variables and the fields it includes.</p>
+<p class="info-box note">Only account admins can create, edit, and toggle Unified variables.
+Account users can view the variables and their fields.</p>

 #### Create a Unified variable